sinanalabbasi/car-service-center-appointment-management/README.md

 Rest API for Car Service Center Appointment Management

-# To build the project select maven tab then run then command
+# To build the project select maven tab then run the command
 mvn clean install

 # To run the project select play tab in the top right of IntelliJ IDEA and while selecting